PsyTeachR/reprores-v2/inst/book/01-intro.md

 ### Console commands {#console}

 We are first going to learn about how to interact with the <a class='glossary' target='_blank' title='The pane in RStudio where you can type in commands and view output messages.' href='https://psyteachr.github.io/glossary/c#console'>console</a>.
-In general, you will be developing R <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/s#scripts'>script</a> or <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> files, rather than working directly in the console window.
+In general, you will be developing R <a class='glossary' target='_blank' title='A plain-text file that contains commands in a coding language, such as R.' href='https://psyteachr.github.io/glossary/s#script'>scripts</a> or <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> files, rather than working directly in the console window.
 However, you can consider the console a kind of "sandbox" where you can try out lines of code and adapt them until you get them to do what you want.
 Then you can copy them back into the script editor.

 Mostly, however, you will be typing into the script editor window (either into an R script or an R Markdown file) and then sending the commands to the console by placing the cursor on the line and holding down the Ctrl key while you press Enter.
 The Ctrl+Enter key sequence sends the command in the script to the console.

 <img src="images/memes/typos.jpg" class="right meme"
-     alt="Morpehus from The Matrix; top text: What if I told you; bottom text: Typos are accidents nd accidents happon">
+     alt="Morpehus from The Matrix; top text: What if I told you; bottom text: Typos are accidents nd accidents happon" />

 One simple way to learn about the R console is to use it as a calculator.
 Enter the lines of code below and see if your results match.
 Be prepared to make lots of typos (at first).